kubeshark/docs/src/pages/en/automation_scripting.md

 ![Scripting Editor](/script-editor.png)

-To access the **Web UI**'s script editor and edit the scripts in the **workers**, press the scrips button located at the top right corner.
+To access the dashboard's script editor and edit the scripts in the **workers**, press the scrips button located at the top right corner.
 ![Scripting Button](/scripting-button.png)

 The **CLI** monitors the scripts folder by default and updates the **workers** on any changes.
 You can use the `kubeshark scripts` command to explicitly monitor the folder for changes, especially if you don't use the **CLI**.